"Getting Started" Kit for People New to Vision Loss

 Over 20 million Americans report trouble seeing, and that number is on the rise.
 Coping with vision loss can feel overwhelming and stressful, but when armed with the right information, you can face the future with confidence.
 With that in mind, the VisionAware™ "Getting Started" kit was created to provide hope and help to handle the challenges of vision loss, and to connect you and your family members with specialized services and products available to assist with everyday life with vision loss.

 These tip sheets are just a small sample of the wealth of information you will find on VisionAware.org, including newsletters and blogs with the latest news on vision loss, and in-depth articles on eye conditions and on living with vision loss as well as vision rehabilitation professionals who can help you cope with vision loss.
-Again, we hope you will sign up to receive VisionAware alerts and newsletters and a free print copy.
-We also encourage you to download and share these free tip sheets from VisionAware.
+We also encourage you to download and share these free tip sheets from VisionAware; available in both English and Spanish.
 Right-click on any of the links below and choose "Save Target As..." to download them to your own computer.
-You can also download the text version in Spanish.

 - Five Questions to Ask Your Eye Care Professional